SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management.md

 1. On the **OpenTelemetry Collection** page, click **Add Collector**.
 1. In the **Set up Collector** step, select **Linux** as the platform.<br/><img src={useBaseUrl('img/send-data/linux-install.png')} alt="linux-install" width="600"/>
 1. Enter your **Installation Token**.
-1. Under **Tag data on Collector level**, add a new tag, “application = Apache” as seen in the screenshot below to identify these collectors as Apache running on them.
+1. Under **Tag data on Collector level**, add a new tag, “application = Apache” as seen in the screenshot below to identify these collectors as having Apache running on them.
 1. For **Collector Settings**, leave them as default (unchecked).
 1. Under **Generate and run the command to install the collector**, copy the command and execute it in your system terminal where the collector needs to be installed.<br/><img src={useBaseUrl('img/send-data/linux-terminal-installation.png')} alt="linux-terminal-installation" width="600"/>
 1. Wait for the installation process to complete, then click **Next** to proceed.